chicken-libraries/chicken-stream-in/readme.md

 * * *

-`Chicken Stream Output` package is a lightweight package for handling output streams.
+`Chicken Stream Input` package is a lightweight package for handling input streams.
 Gain the ability to manage this safely.

 ## Tooling information